esamattis/subssh/README.markdown

 that you can also keep your own keys the file.
 Subssh makes sure that they remain untouched.

 Subssh comes with bundled key management application which allows users to add and remove their keys.
-You can manually select which Subssh applications are activated.
+You can configure from [~/.subssh/config][config]  which Subssh applications are activated.

 Subssh is a great tool if you want to build for example a restricted ssh-account for just [rsync][] or [rdiff-backup][] usage.
 For a working example